GrowthX discusses the critical skills for the upcoming “Innovation Economy”.

 The Four Factors of Future Effectiveness

-I was happy to hear Sean touch on mindset as one of his four pillars, as it’s something I’ve been hammering into my team at Web Profits.
-Sean and I agree – the future belongs to those who adopt a growth mindset, rather than a fixed mindset.
+I was happy to hear them touch on mindset as one of his four pillars, as it’s something I’ve been hammering into my team at Web Profits.
+We agree – the future belongs to those who adopt a growth mindset, rather than a fixed mindset.

 None of us can predict with 100% certainty what the future of the Innovation Economy looks like (except maybe Mark Zuckerberg).
 Limiting yourself with a fixed mindset – one that restricts you to considering things as they are, not as they might be – could prevent you from identifying and taking advantage of opportunities as they arise.

-That’s somewhat obvious, but Sean added an important note: “There is no distinction between personal and professional development in the Innovation Economy.”
+That’s somewhat obvious, but they added an important note: “There is no distinction between personal and professional development in the Innovation Economy.”
 You can’t think of your future performance in terms of your career alone.
-Embracing the growth mindset Sean suggests means recognizing that every part of yourself – from your work to your health and beyond – can, and should, be improved upon.
+Embracing the growth mindset they suggest means recognizing that every part of yourself – from your work to your health and beyond – can, and should, be improved upon.

 Having a growth-based mindset provides needed flexibility for an unclear future.
 But mindset alone doesn’t fully answer the question of how you prepare today for jobs that may not exist until tomorrow.

-That’s where competency-based education comes into play, according to Sean.
+That’s where competency-based education comes into play.
 “Competency-based education models will be the future of education.
 It’s the idea that we can measure people the same way you and I measure marketing efforts in real-time.
 We can assess people quickly about whether or not they’ve achieved the competency.”

-Transforming personal and professional mastery into a career will look different than it used to, according to Sean.
+Transforming personal and professional mastery into a career will look different than it used to.
 “As an individual you have to focus on your career development, and as a manager and a leader, you have to focus on helping people develop their careers.”

 Long tenures with a single company are practically nonexistent these days, and our transition to the Innovation Economy will only accelerate this change.
 Succeeding in this future – in whatever role you define yourself – will require that you take an active role in managing your career, as well as helping guide the careers of others.